ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     test@abc-MacBook-Pro WebService_Certs %
     ```

-4. If the .bluemix folder exists, then delete the LSF plugin directory by removing `$HOME/.bluemix/plugins/lsf` using the command:
+4. Delete the **.bluemix** folder to remove the outdated LSF plugin configs and credentials, a mandatory cleanup to ensure fresh tokens and avoid login or connectivity issues when switching clusters, updating the client, or fixing authentication errors.

+    ```pre
-    `rm -rf "$HOME/.bluemix"`
+    rm -rf "$HOME/.bluemix"
+    ```

 5. Copy the **cacert.pem** file from the management node to your local system using the command: